MasteringPinia/mastering-pinia--code/src/exercises/10.1-workshop-spaced-repetition-study/instructions.md

 ## 🎯 Goals

+- Display the deck list
+  - fetch with store
+  - handle SSR
+  - refresh on mount
 - Deck creation
   - Create the page that handles the creation
   - Create the method in the decks store